TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/osstartup-loading-windows-files-1.md

 	1. Note the identifier of the Windows Boot Loader/Partition of the `\Windows` partition.
 It is standard for the identifier value to be set to the value of `<default>`.

-	2. Check if the `safeboot` flag is also listed under the Wiundows Boot Loader/Partiton.
+	2. Check if the `safeboot` flag is also listed under the Windows Boot Loader/Partition.

 6. If *safeboot* was listed, then enter `bcdedit /store <DISK LETTER>:\boot\bcd /deletevalue {<IDENTIFIER>} safeboot ` to delete the flag.